 Orientation programs and in class-room orientation presentations

-TOP offers all new students an online orientation program (via Moodle) which allows students to get familiar with support services, facilities and amenities in and around the campus.
-The online orientation program also contains important information about student VISA requirements and living in Australia for international students.
+IMC offers all new students an Online Orientation Program (via Moodle) which allows students to get familiar with support services, facilities and amenities in and around the campus.
+The Online Orientation Program also contains important information about student VISA requirements and living in Australia for international students.

-This program will also offer new students an opportunity to know more about TOP and to gain information about where they can find further support if needed.
-This program is compulsory for all new students, both domestic and international students to complete before the enrolment deadline of their first semester at TOP.
+This program will also offer new students an opportunity to know more about IMC and to gain information about where they can find further support if needed.
+This program is compulsory for all new students, both domestic and international students to complete before the enrolment deadline of their first semester at IMC.

 Student ID Cards

-All new students need to collect their student ID card from the Reception Desk located on Ground Floor, Biomedical Building.
-All students will be required to have their Student ID card on them while attending all TOP classes.
+All new students need to collect their Student ID card from the Reception Desk located on Ground Floor, Biomedical Building.
+All students will be required to have their Student ID card on them while attending all IMC classes.
 Students can also top-up their student ID card online and use it to print.

 Concession card application forms are now available for full-time domestic students enrolled in at least 3 units per semester.
 If you are a full-time domestic student and you would like to apply, please fill out this form: Tertiary Student Concession, and return it to Student Services, Bay 16.

-TOP wants all students to enjoy their time here at TOP.
+IMC wants all students to enjoy their time here at IMC.
 We value student feedback and options.
 There are always various channels available to students to provide feedback, such as Student satisfaction survey and questionnaires.
 For further details in terms of feedback, complaints and grievances, please refer to our Student Support information.

 For international students